parashardhapola/scarf/docs/source/vignettes/basic_tutorial_scRNAseq.md

 writer.dump(batch_size=1000)
 ```

 The next step is to create a Scarf `DataStore` object.
 This object will be the primary way to interact with the data and all its constituent assays.
 When a Zarr file is loaded, Scarf checks if some per-cell statistics have been calculated.
 If not, then **nFeatures** (number of features per cell) and **nCounts** (total sum of feature counts per cell) are calculated.
 Scarf will also attempt to calculate the percent of mitochondrial and ribosomal content per cell.
-When we creat a DataStore instance, we can decide to filter out low abundance genes with parameter `min_features_per_cell`.
-For example the value of 10 for `min_features_per_cell` below means that those genes that are present in less than 100 cells will be filtered out.
+When we create a DataStore instance, we can decide to filter out low abundance genes with parameter `min_features_per_cell`.
+For example the value of 10 for `min_features_per_cell` below means that those genes that are present in less than 10 cells will be filtered out.

 ```python
 ds = scarf.DataStore('scarf_datasets/tenx_5K_pbmc_rnaseq/data.zarr',